crowegian/AMR_ML/README.md

 ## Datasets without GWAS filtering
 To run the pipeline without using GWAS filtering, two files are needed:
 - Metadata file with naming format of `dataset_xx_metadata.csv`.
 This includes the isolate name, polymyxin susceptibility as a binary variable and the dataset that the isolate came from.
 - Feature file with naming format of `dataset_xx_full.csv`.
-This is a a file where isolates are rows and features (either variants or k-mers) are columns.
+This is a file where isolates are rows and features (either variants or k-mers) are columns.
 It should be a one-hot matrix.

 ## Datasets with GWAS filtering
 To run the pipeline using GWAS filtering, four files are needed: